jelkotron/strjectories/README.md

 ![Screenshot of Property Window](assets/screenshot1.jpeg)

 ### Location Panel
 Enter an address or location in the search bar and select a result from the list.
-Much like using your favourite map service!
+Much like using your favourite map service.

 ### Selection Panel
-Displays additional information for the selected location and indicates if the system is sleeping.
+Displays additional information for the selected location and indicates if the application is sleeping.

 ### File Panel
 Strjectories relies on two types of files, one that stores the configuration set in the UI and one to store satellite data.
 In the file panel you can create, open and save both file types.
 The files use JSON as a format.
 An additional line of text displays the number of active satellites, save states and the decay of the satellite data's precision.

 ### Automation Panel
-In this Panel you can choose, what the system does automatically and in which intervals.
+In this Panel you can choose, what the application does automatically and in which intervals.
 Options are:

-+ <b>Auto Start Simulation:</b> If enabled, simulation starts upon load.
++ <b>Auto Start Simulation:</b> If enabled, the simulation starts when launching Strjectories.

 + <b>Auto Save:</b>
 If enabled, changing a property triggers your config file being saved.
-Also, when simulating, newly calculated satellite data is written to disk in the interval set below.
+When simulating, newly calculated satellite data is written to disk in the interval set below.

 + <b>Auto Download:</b>
 If enabled, satellite data is updated in the interval set below.
-As satellite data becomes unprecise after a day or two, enable this option to keep your objects up to date.
+Satellite data looses precision with time.
+Enable this option to keep your objects up to date.

 + <b>Auto Sleep:</b>
-If enabled, simulation is stopped between the two daytimes set below.
+If enabled, simulation is stopped between sleep and wake times set below.
 Uses local time of selected location, 24h input.

 + <b>Auto Render:</b>
 If enabled, the viewer window gets updated with every change.
 Select the render range below choosing from <i>All, In Range, Primary,</i> and <i>Secondary</i>.  <b>Note: For users of systems with little resources, like the Raspberry Pi, rendering <i>all</i> is not recommended while running the simulation.</b>